-Since the audit criteria are grounded in context and reflect an interpretation of public norms, it is assumed that this narrative will also reflect the context and culture of the public (for… see: Baker & Bettner, 1997; Evans et al., 2015; Singleton-Green, 2016, Dodge, Ospina, & Foldy, 2005).
-It is assumed that this meta-narrative can imply “decision-making” as a symbol is generally perceived.
-Hence, this study sees the audit reports as a window to the way society applies meaning that is tied to context and culture to decision-making ((Baker & Bettner, 1997; Evans et al., 2015; Singleton-Green, 2016; Dodge, Ospina, & Foldy, 2005).
-Moreover, the audit reflects what is believed to be done to establish a better administration.
+Since the State Comptroller’s audit criteria are grounded in context and reflect an interpretation of public norms, it can be assumed that these metanarratives will also reflect the context and culture of the Israeli public (for… see: Baker & Bettner, 1997; Dodge, Ospina, & Foldy, 2005; Evans et al., 2015; Singleton-Green, 2016).
+It can also be assumed that these meta-narratives can show how “decision-making” as a symbol is generally perceived by the public.
+Hence, this study views the State Comptroller’s reports as a window into how Israeli society applies meaning that is tied to the context and culture of government decision-making (Baker & Bettner, 1997; Evans et al., 2015; Dodge, Ospina, & Foldy, 2005; Singleton-Green, 2016).
+The reports reflect what the State Comptroller and his office believe should be done to establish a better administration.

-The study itself concentrated on the summary of each report since it focuses directly on the two questions at the heart of this research: what was done wrong and what is there to be done.
-The 28 summaries examined were disassembled into individual sentences and reassembled into categories according to their relevance to “decision-making”.
-Accumulating the sentences into categories created new reports where the topic of the audit is irrelevant, and we are left with the narrative of what decision-making is and ought to be.

-After, the discussion, these categories will be grouped into a meta-narrative – as per Roe’s (1998) definition – examining the implications of them by categorizing them into “myths” on decision-making.
+The study focused on summaries of each report, since these directly address the two questions at the heart of this paper: what the Israeli government did wrong during the coronavirus pandemic, and what it needs to do to address these failings, according to the State Comptroller.
+The 26 summaries examined were broken down into individual sentences and then organized into categories according to their relevance to decision-making.
+Grouping the sentences into categories created new narratives, in which the topic of the actual audit was irrelevant, thereby enabling an analysis of what decision-making is and of what it ought to be through these new narratives.
+These categories were then grouped into a metanarrative, in line with Roe (1998), to allow for an examination of their implications by categorizing them into “myths” on decision-making.

-Findings: The Covid 19 Story in the Eyes of the State Audit
+Findings: The Coronavirus Story According to Israel’s State Comptroller

-The reports on covid are a bundle of narratives.
-As detailed above this analysis will focus on two main questions: what went wrong and what needs to be done about it according to the audit reports examined:
+The State Comptroller’s reports into the Israeli government’s handling of the coronavirus pandemic involve a number of narratives.
+As detailed above, this analysis will focus on two main questions addressed by the reports: what the State Comptroller believes went wrong in terms of the government’s response to the pandemic, and what he believes the government needs to do to address these failures.

-“Decision-making” – directly:
+Direct “Decision-making”

-The word "decision" is mentioned in all reports studied 52 times.
-All mentions can be distributed into four general topics:
+The word “decision” (hachlata in Hebrew) is mentioned a total of 52 times across all of the reports that are part of this study.
+These mentions can be grouped into four general areas:

-First, reference to previous decisions that had no meaning in understanding the question of this research.
-These were part of the historical narrative of the issue under audit (see for example State Audit 2021n; 2020a; 2021b; 2023b; 2021).
+1. References to previous decisions that have no bearing to this study.
+These were part of the historical narrative of the issue under audit (e.g., see State Comptroller’s Report, 2021n; 2020a; 2021b; 2023b; 2021).

-Second, the importance of data to the quality of decision-making (State Audit 2020b; 2020g; 2021k; 2021d; 2021j; 2023b; 2021n; 2020a; 2021l; 2023b).
+2. The importance of data for the quality of decision-making (State Comptroller’s Report, 2020b; 2020g; 2021k; 2021d; 2021j; 2023b; 2021n; 2020a; 2021l; 2023b).

-Third, the ideal type of the decision-making process as a normative stand on how good decisions are made.
-These were all connected to the rational decision-making model and included reference to evidence-based decision-making, to the learning process, to the way data was accumulated, and to how the decision was chosen (see for example 2021d; 2021j; 2023a; 2021n; 2020e; 202a).
-Within this, the comptroller also related to the connection between the division of labor and better decisions, to foot-dragging decisions on the organizational structure needed in the pandemic or the inclusion of different actors at decision junctions (see for example State Comptroller 2021b; 2021n; 2020a).
+3. The type of decision-making process that should be used as a model for how good decisions are made.
+These narratives were all connected to the rational decision-making model and included reference to evidence-based decision-making, the learning process, how data was gathered, and how the decision in question was made (e.g., see State Comptroller’s Report, 2021d; 2021j; 2023a; 2021n; 2020e; 202a).
+In this context, the State Comptroller also referred to the link between the division of labor and better decision-making, to “foot-dragging” over decisions regarding the organizational structure needed in the pandemic, or the involvement of different actors at key decision-making points (e.g., see State Comptroller’s Report, 2021b; 2021n; 2020a).